monorail-xyz/docs/docs/problem.md

 - Route optimization must consider both immediate price impact and gas costs
 - Splitting orders across venues requires careful size optimization

-Monorail has create an innovative [solution](solution/index.md) to this problem, and for the first time, enables the integration of AMMs and orderbooks into a unified trading experience.
+Monorail has created an innovative [solution](solution/index.md) to this problem, and for the first time, enables the integration of AMMs and orderbooks into a unified trading experience.